tenzir/example-plugin/README.md

 Simply run `docker compose up` to build and start a Tenzir node with your additional plugin.

-Use `docker compose run tenzir '<pipeline>'` to interact with the node.
-Set the following environment variables and to connect your node to app.tenzir.com:
+Use `docker compose run tenzir '<pipeline>'` to interact with the node on the command-line, or set the following environment variables connect your node to app.tenzir.com:

 ```
 export TENZIR_PLUGINS__PLATFORM__API_KEY='<api-key>'